 Sometimes recycling, upcycling, etc., is RESTORING something back to its original functionality.
 Here is my 1918 model 43-5 Singer Industrial Sewing Machine that I had to do a lot of work on to bring back to working order.
 The sewing machine head was being used to hold a door open.
 The treadle base was going to be split apart and turned into an old sewing machine table.
 I have no issue with people upcycling treadle bases into other things, but I found out this machine is RARE.
 Less than 1,000 of this model was manufactured!
 It would be a shame to destroy a piece of functional history.

-Don’t just jump on the current trend and turn a Singer Industrial Sewing Machine Treadle Base into a table.
+Don’t just jump on the current trend and turn a Singer Industrial Sewing Machine Treadle Base into a table

 PLEASE RESEARCH FIRST!
-There are many vintage sewing groups on Facebook, and they’re always willing to help you with information before you separate a sewer and base.
+There are many excellent sewing groups on Facebook, and they’re always willing to help you with information before you separate a sewer and base.
 You can upcycle the sewing head unit by donating or selling it for a few bucks to the vintage or antique groups for parts if nothing else!
 The Singer Manufacturing Company is an American company that began to dominate the sewing machine industry in the late 1800’s and continues to be a leader currently.
 I don’t have any new Singer sewers, but their old machines were workhorses!
 The machines came equipped with all-metal gears, gorgeous cast-metal treadle bases, artistic foiling and durable paint coatings that survive 100+ years!
 Don’t get me wrong; other sewing machine companies are great too, and I collect and restore many brands, but Singer’s hold on the market makes their products easy to maintain to this day, even on my 128-year-old machine.

 Here’s the machine in the as-received condition.
 The current owner didn’t know how to adjust it or get it running correctly.
 I found that it was quite stiff and dry inside, as well as dirty and had a lot of lint in the hook assembly.